 Step 2: Ask the recursive DNS servers

-If the information is not stored locally, your computer queries (contacts) your ISP’s recursive DNS servers.
+If the information is not stored locally, your computer queries (contacts) the recursive DNS servers (resolvers) from your internet service provider (ISP).
 These specialized computers perform the legwork of a DNS query on your behalf.
-Recursive servers have their own caches, so the process usually ends here and the information is returned to the user.
+Resolvers have their own caches, and given that many of the ISP’s customers are using the same resolvers, there is a reasonable chance that popular domains will already be cached.
+If this is the case for our example, dyn.com, the process usually ends here and the information is returned to the user.

-If the recursive servers don’t have the answer, they query the root nameservers.
-A nameserver is a computer that answers questions about domain names, such as IP addresses.
-The thirteen root nameservers act as a kind of telephone switchboard for DNS.
-They don’t know the answer, but they can direct our query to someone that knows where to find it.
+If the recursive servers don’t have the answer, they query the root name servers.
+A name server is a computer that answers questions about domain names, such as IP addresses.
+These 13 servers act as a kind of telephone switchboard for DNS.
+They don’t know the answer, but they can direct DNS queries to someone that knows where to find it.

-The root nameservers will look at the first part of our request, reading from right to left — www.dyn.com — and direct our query to the Top-Level Domain (TLD) nameservers for .com.
-Each TLD, such as .com, .org, and .us, have their own set of nameservers, which act like a receptionist for each TLD.
+The root name servers will look at the first part of our request, reading from right to left — www.dyn.com — and in our case, direct our query to the top-level domain (TLD) name servers for .com.
+Each TLD, such as those for .com, .org, and .us, has its own set of name servers, which act like a receptionist for each TLD.
 These servers don’t have the information we need, but they can refer us directly to the servers that do have the information.

 Step 5: Ask the authoritative DNS servers